 9. Have an old-fashioned evening.
-Send a formal invitation, come to the door with flowers and chocolates, open doors for her, and perhaps find a malt shop or some other nostalgic place to go on the date.
-Find a Lover’s Lane where you can park, “look at the moon,” and steam up the car windows a bit.
+Send a formal invitation.
+Then come to the door with flowers and chocolates.
+Open doors for her, and perhaps find a malt shop or some other nostalgic place to go on the date.
+Find a Lover’s Lane where you can park, “look at the moon.”
+Then make sure you steam up the car windows a bit.
 Give her a kiss under the light at the door at the end of the evening.

-13. Have dinner someplace different in your home: in front of the fireplace, on the rooftop, on the patio or balcony out back, in the attic, or under the tree in the backyard.
+13. Have dinner someplace different in your home.
+These can include in front of the fireplace, or on the rooftop.
+It could be on the patio or balcony out back.
+Perhaps it would be in the attic, or under the tree in the backyard.

 14. Do something on a date that you rarely do.
 Go to the zoo.
-Go to the park and feed the ducks.
+Or go to the park and feed the ducks.
 Go to the thrift shop and buy something outrageous.
 Skinny-dip in your backyard pool when the children aren’t home.

 15. Camp in the living room.
 (You will have to farm the kids out for an overnighter at a friend’s.)